intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/known_issues.md

 Known Issues
 ============

+## Known Issues in GPU-Specific

+- [CRITICAL ERROR] Kernel 'XXX' removed due to usage of FP64 instructions unsupported by the targeted hardware

+    FP64 is not natively supported by the [Intel® Data Center GPU Flex Series](https://www.intel.com/content/www/us/en/products/docs/discrete-gpus/data-center-gpu/flex-series/overview.html) platform.
+If you run any AI workload on that platform and receive this error message, it means a kernel requiring FP64 instructions is removed and not executed, hence the accuracy of the whole workload is wrong.

+- symbol undefined caused by `_GLIBCXX_USE_CXX11_ABI`

+    ```bash
+    ImportError: undefined symbol: _ZNK5torch8autograd4Node4nameB5cxx11Ev
+    ```

+    DPC++ does not support `_GLIBCXX_USE_CXX11_ABI=0`, Intel® Extension for PyTorch\* is always compiled with `_GLIBCXX_USE_CXX11_ABI=1`.
+This symbol undefined issue appears when PyTorch\* is compiled with `_GLIBCXX_USE_CXX11_ABI=0`.
+Update PyTorch\* CMAKE file to set `_GLIBCXX_USE_CXX11_ABI=1` and compile PyTorch\* with particular compiler which supports `_GLIBCXX_USE_CXX11_ABI=1`.
+We recommend using prebuilt wheels in [download server](https://developer.intel.com/ipex-whl-stable-xpu) to avoid this issue.

+- Can't find oneMKL library when build Intel® Extension for PyTorch\* without oneMKL

+    ```bash
+    /usr/bin/ld: cannot find -lmkl_sycl
+    /usr/bin/ld: cannot find -lmkl_intel_ilp64
+    /usr/bin/ld: cannot find -lmkl_core
+    /usr/bin/ld: cannot find -lmkl_tbb_thread
+    dpcpp: error: linker command failed with exit code 1 (use -v to see invocation)
+    ```

+    When PyTorch\* is built with oneMKL library and Intel® Extension for PyTorch\* is built without oneMKL library, this linker issue may occur.
+Resolve it by setting:

+    ```bash
+    export USE_ONEMKL=OFF
+    export MKL_DPCPP_ROOT=${PATH_To_Your_oneMKL}/__release_lnx/mkl
+    ```

+    Then clean build Intel® Extension for PyTorch\*.

+- undefined symbol: `mkl_lapack_dspevd`.
+Intel MKL FATAL ERROR: cannot load `libmkl_vml_avx512.so.2` or `libmkl_vml_def.so.2`

+    This issue may occur when Intel® Extension for PyTorch\* is built with oneMKL library and PyTorch\* is not build with any MKL library.
+The oneMKL kernel may run into CPU backend incorrectly and trigger this issue.
+Resolve it by installing MKL library from conda:

+    ```bash
+    conda install mkl
+    conda install mkl-include
+    ```

+    then clean build PyTorch\*.

+- OSError: `libmkl_intel_lp64.so.1`: cannot open shared object file: No such file or directory

+    Wrong MKL library is used when multiple MKL libraries exist in system.
+Preload oneMKL by:

+    ```bash
+    export LD_PRELOAD=${MKL_DPCPP_ROOT}/lib/intel64/libmkl_intel_lp64.so.2:${MKL_DPCPP_ROOT}/lib/intel64/libmkl_intel_ilp64.so.2:${MKL_DPCPP_ROOT}/lib/intel64/libmkl_gnu_thread.so.2:${MKL_DPCPP_ROOT}/lib/intel64/libmkl_core.so.2:${MKL_DPCPP_ROOT}/lib/intel64/libmkl_sycl.so.2
+    ```

+    If you continue seeing similar issues for other shared object files, add the corresponding files under `${MKL_DPCPP_ROOT}/lib/intel64/` by `LD_PRELOAD`.
+Note that the suffix of the libraries may change (e.g. from .1 to .2), if more than one oneMKL library is installed on the system.

+- RuntimeError: Number of dpcpp devices should be greater than zero!

+    Running some AI models (e.g. 3D-Unet inference) on Ubuntu22.04 may trigger this runtime error, as oneAPI Base Toolkit 2023.0 fails to return available GPU device on ubuntu22.04 in such scenario.
+The workaround solution is to update the model script to make sure `import torch` and `import intel_extension_for_pytorch` happen before importing other libraries.

+- OpenMP library could not be found

+    Build Intel® Extension for PyTorch\* on SLES15 SP3 using default GCC 7.5 and CentOS8 using default GCC 8.5 may trigger this build error.

+    ```bash
+    Make Error at third_party/ideep/mkl-dnn/third_party/oneDNN/cmake/OpenMP.cmake:118 (message):
+      OpenMP library could not be found.
+Proceeding might lead to highly
+      sub-optimal performance.
+    Call Stack (most recent call first):
+      third_party/ideep/mkl-dnn/third_party/oneDNN/CMakeLists.txt:117 (include)
+    ```

+    The root cause is GCC 7.5 or 8.5 does not support `-Wno-error=redundant-move` option.
+Uplift to GCC version >=9 can solve this issue.

+- Unit test failures on Intel® Data Center GPU Flex Series 170

+    The following unit tests fail on Intel® Data Center GPU Flex Series 170.

+      test_groupnorm.py::TestTorchMethod::test_group_norm_backward
+      test_groupnorm_channels_last.py::TestTorchMethod::test_group_norm_backward
+      test_fusion.py::TestNNMethod::test_conv_binary_mul

+    The same test cases pass on Intel® Data Center GPU Max Series.
+The root cause of the failures is under investigation.

+## Known Issues in CPU-Specific

 - If you found the workload runs with Intel® Extension for PyTorch\* occupies a remarkably large amount of memory, you can try to reduce the occupied memory size by setting the `--weights_prepack` parameter of the `ipex.optimize()` function to `False`.

 - Supporting of EmbeddingBag with INT8 when bag size > 1 is working in progress.